Ilmari's Webpage

 Introduction

-Recently I had the opportunity to participate in the cultural heritage project Digital Luoyang, developed by the Chinese Art and Media Lab at Harvard University1.
+Recently I had the opportunity to participate in the cultural heritage project Digital Luoyang, developed by the Chinese Art and Media Lab at Harvard University 1 .
 A work intersecting history and art, it seeks to recreate sensory impressions of Northern Wei 北魏 (386-534) Luoyang 洛陽, then the Buddhist capital of China par excellence.
 This reconstruction effort is based on primary sources, notably the 6th century Record of Buddhist Monasteries in Luoyang (Luoyang qielan ji洛陽伽藍記; henceforth the Record), by Yang Xuanzhi 楊衒之 (d.
 555?)
-[1] 2.
+[46] 2 .
 The part of the project concerning here was to recreate the soundscape of the important Yongning temple (Yongning si 永寧寺), split into several chapters.
 This includes sounds of the construction of the pagoda, sounds of its adoration and ritual activity, and finally its destruction by fire in 534.
-The final product will be part of an interactive website and, potentially, evolve as part of an exhibition of Luoyang’s history.
-My role involved mainly sound design and finally “soundscape composition” [3], which presented a series of unique challenges in terms of theory, research and methodology.
+The final product will be part of an interactive website and, potentially, evolve as part of an exhibition of Luoyang's history.
+My role involved mainly sound design and finally "soundscape composition" [43] , which presented a series of unique challenges in terms of theory, research and methodology.
 In what follows is a discussion on my experiences in this effort, which I hope will be useful for similar academic projects in the future.

 On Historical Soundscapes

 Continuing the above, the Record, written after the destruction of Luoyang, describes the perceived golden age of Buddhism and temple building in the city.
 Apart from economic activity, the work also points to the sensory impression that the author had when visiting the city, including details on sounds heard.
-This makes the Record an important source for historical soundscape studies, with Yang being a crucial “earwitness3[5] to the vicissitudes of Six Dynasties China.
+This makes the Record an important source for historical soundscape studies, with Yang being a crucial "earwitness 3 " to the vicissitudes of Six Dynasties China [31] .
 Among the descriptions provided by Yang, is that of the aforementioned Yongning temple commissioned by Empress Dowager Ling 靈太后 (d.
 528) in 516.
 The seven story pagoda associated with the temple being considered the tallest building in the Northern Wei realm.
 The author writes how the temple apparently had golden bells (jinduo 金鐸) all around the tower, some the size of stone pots (shiweng 石甕).
-On the temple eaves, some 120 bells were suspended which, during windy nights, could be heard be heard 10 li 里 (~4 km) away4.
+On the temple eaves, some 120 bells were suspended which, during windy nights, could be heard be heard 10 li 里 (~4 km) away 4 .
 Even the purported first patriarch of the Zen (Chan 禪) school, Bodhidharma 菩提達摩 (fl.
 5-6th century), was impressed by the sounds emitting from the complex.
-Apparently moved by hearing the ringing of bejewelled bells carried in the wind, the meditation master sang songs of praise and chanted namo 南無 continuously 5.
+Apparently moved by hearing the ringing of bejewelled bells carried in the wind, the meditation master sang songs of praise and chanted namo 南無 continuously 5 .
 The above excerpts instil a rich sonic impression of the temple during its golden age, making it a particularly attractive context for historical soundscape composition.

 As this project is not strictly one of acoustic ecology, I interpret soundscape composition more broadly to include approaches influenced from film and game audio.
 However, a basic set of guidelines for soundscape composition, developed by Barry Truax, were kept in mind in which,